Loss of Worcester game at 'big cost' to Gloucester

 They face Bath away in the Premiership Rugby Cup on Wednesday, with their next league fixture now also against Bath on 8 October.

 "It's not ideal.
-You're planning your season and we've had a funny start with a bye week and four scheduled games in two weeks, so we put a lot of plans in place knowing it was going to be a tricky start for us," added Skivington.
+You're planning your season and we've had a funny start with a bye week and four scheduled games in two weeks, so we put a lot of plans in place knowing it was going to be a tricky start for us," said Skivington.

 "This is a curveball because it's now another bye week for us.
 I've had to adjust the training week as of Monday evening."